 Families Falling Through the Cracks

-Approximately 43% of households using food pantries report that the family's major source of income is paid employment.
+Approximately 59% of Wisconsin households receiving assistance had at least one employed member in the past year.
 Many families try to make ends meet but because they bring in some income, they may not qualify for government programs.

 “…the day I call to say, 'Hey, I got a job.
 It’s a temporary position, contracted 160 hours.’
 As of that day … she’s like, ‘Well, you won’t get any food stamps next month then.’
 Meanwhile you’re really hungry at work and haven’t gotten paid yet.
 And then sometimes they hold back a check, too.
 Yeah, it took me four weeks to get my first check …”